mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-looping.md

         break
 ```

 As you can see, this compacts the whole thing into a piece of code managed entirely by the while loop.
-Having True as a condition ensures that the code runs until it's broken by n.strip() equalling 'hello'.
+Having True as a condition ensures that the code runs until it's broken by n.strip() equaling 'hello'.

 ## Nested Loops